In a hurry? Tap or click to listen to this story in less than a minute!

 New Galaxy wearables

 Samsung also unveiled a pair of new smart wearables at the event, the new Galaxy Watch Active and the smaller Galaxy Fit.
-Both of these fitness-focused gadgets are water-resistant and they can also track your heart rate and sleep.
+Both of these fitness-focused gadgets are water-resistant and can also track your heart rate and sleep.

 The Galaxy Watch Active will be released on March 8 for $199, while the Galaxy Fit comes out on May 31 for $99.